 Sentiero della Pace, or the “Peace Trail,“ leads over the range, but the easiest way to reach Mount Baldo is by cable car, which you can access it from the town of Malcesine.
 Malcesine is also the perfect base for your trip to Mount Baldo!

 Unique and real, Trento is the capital of Trentino and the perfect stop if you’re looking to experience Italian city life.

-Plan in at least 4-6 hours for a trip to Burano: Take a 40-minute boat tour to one the most interesting places in Northern Italy – Burano.
-This island is eye-poppingly colorful, so try to make time for a visit.
+Plan in at least 3-6 hours for a trip to Burano: Take a 40-minute boat tour to one of the most interesting places – Burano.
+This island is eye-popping and colorful, so try to make time for a visit.

-Stroll along the Grand Canal.
+Stroll along the Grand Canal – this amazing and most unique “street” in the world is a must-see.
 If you don’t feel like walking, take a gondola ride for a leisurely view from the water.
 Here are my travel tips for charming Venice.

 Let´s start with a city in the north of Italy that I have a difficult relationship with: Milan.
 If you are not a fashion addict, Milan might not be your favorite place in Italy.
 After two visits, I am still torn.
 It lacks some charm.
 Unlike many other places in Italy, I did not fall in love with Milan, but it is still a beautiful city to visit.

 In its defense, I visited Milan both times in the summer (and July and August are definitely not the best times to visit because the heat is insane).

 But here is why it is still a bucket list destination: The Milan Cathedral is impressive.
 Whether you visit early in the morning, at noontime, or in the evening, the cathedral is always a beauty.
 You can also climb up to enjoy the views over Piazza del Duomo.

 Another attraction is the Galleria Vittorio Emanuele II shopping mall – an open shopping area with interesting architecture in which several luxury stores are located.